valentina5917-bit/two-type-firms-energy-shock-matlab/README.md

 energy-intensive.
 The package reproduces the steady states, impulse responses, robustness exercises, crisis simulation, and selected appendix diagnostics.

-In required cases, AI tool was use to improve parts of the code, this was agreed previously with my supervisor.
+In required cases, AI tool was used to improve parts of the code, this was agreed previously with my supervisor.

 ## Repository contents